-It is important to remember marijuana consumption is illegal on a Federal Level.
+It is important to remember that marijuana consumption is illegal on a Federal Level.
 It is advised to consume your medicine responsibly according to the laws of the state, which currently do not allow for the use of marijuana in public locations.

 How Much Should I consume?